HundredDucks/streaming-02-multiple-processes/README.md

 ### Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.

+### Zach's Notes

+When streaming from my own data source, I ran into an issue where I had more columns in my csv than I was unpacking, which caused an error.
+To solve this, I simply needed to remove the unnecessary columns from the csv and try again.

+To avoid deadlock, it seems that limiting the amount of time a process occurs can help.
+In the multiple processing example, the script ran without errors when the time was set to 0 seconds, but when it was set to 3 seconds, lockouts occurred.
+However, I imagine deadlock could possibly still occur with a time span of 0 seconds due to a number of factors with specific processes.
+There are probably ways in the processing module to order how processes occur, which I imagine is the appropriate way to handle this situation.